kylebaron/mrgsim.ds/README.md

 Arrow](https://arrow.apache.org/docs/r/)-backed simulation output object for [mrgsolve](https://mrgsolve.org), greatly reducing the memory footprint of large simulations and providing a high-performance pipeline for summarizing huge simulation outputs.
-Simulation output objects in R claim ownership of their files on disk.
+The arrow-based simulation output objects in R claim ownership of their files on disk.
 Those files are automatically removed when the owning object goes out of scope and becomes subject to the R garbage collector.
-While “anonymous” files hold the data in `tempdir()` while you are working in R, functions are provided to move your data to more permanent locations for later use.
+While “anonymous”, parquet-formatted files hold the data in `tempdir()` while you are working in R, functions are provided to move your data to more permanent locations for later use.

 ## Installation